Lithuanian Security Police

 The Lithuanian Security Police (LSP), also known as Saugumas (Saugumo policija), was a local police force that operated in German-occupied Lithuania from 1941 to 1944, in collaboration with the occupational authorities.
 Collaborating with the Nazi Sipo (security police) and SD (intelligence agency of the SS), the unit was directly subordinate to the German Kripo (criminal police).
-The LSP took part in perpetrating the Holocaust in Lithuania, persecuting Polish resistance and communist underground.
+The LSP took part in perpetrating the Holocaust in Lithuania, persecuting the Polish resistance and communist underground.